-This is an adventure story based over 10,000 BC.
-It is very ahistorical and lacks historic authenticity.
+10,000 BC is an adventure story based in the ancient world.
+It lacks historic authenticity.
 That being said, this is a very interesting film directed by Roland Emmerich.

 In ancient times, a tribe of mammoth hunters called the Yagahl know that their time is running out.
 The mammoths are appearing less and less.
 After they find an orphaned girl named Evelot, their village mother prophesies that four legged demons will appear and that will signal the last hunt.
 One hunter does not belief this prophecy and leaves, wanting to find a better future for his people.